activist-org/activist/CONTRIBUTING.md

 ## Style guide [`⇧`](#contents)

 Please see the [activist style guide](STYLEGUIDE.md) for details about how to follow the code style for the project.
-We made these guidelines to assure that we as a community write clean, cohesive code that's easy to write and review.
+We made this guide to assure that we as a community write clean, cohesive code that's easy to write and review.
 Suggestions for the style guide are welcome.

 <a id="linting-"></a>